- Join us

 This page contains computing-related stuff produced by me.
-Those searching for evidence that I have a life outside of computing need to search elsewhere, and there is also a more formal profile.
+Those searching for evidence that I have a life outside of computing need to search elsewhere, and there is also a more formal profile and an academic page.
 I may enjoy a schizophrenic existance as mjr and mjr19, but my email address is always the latter.
 The correct University (not Departmental) domain is not hard to guess.

 Notes on the integration of 1D functions with sharp peaks (PDF) (Feb 2014).

 Notes, benchmarks and sources for Linpack in Fortran, C, python and Java (Jan 2016).

 Notes on the linear congruential random number generator, with particular reference to stepping the generator in log2N time, and thus getting results independent of the number of threads after parallelisation with OpenMP.
 Fortran and C examples included.

 A separate page now exists for my notes on CASTEP.

 Those programs which I have written and distribute fairly freely, which include bmp2eps, psimages and eps2gif, are all found on MJR's Software Page.

 Notes on IT topics